Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

     * See [`EigenPodManager.addShares`](./EigenPodManager.md#eigenpodmanageraddshares)

 *As of M2*:
-* `slasher.canWithdraw` is currently a no-op
 * The `middlewareTimesIndex` parameter has to do with the Slasher, which currently does nothing.
 As of M2, this parameter has no bearing on anything and can be ignored.
-It is passed into a call to the Slasher, but the call is a no-op.

 #### `completeQueuedWithdrawals`